New Page 1

 He has been an institutional portfolio manager in several fixed-income categories: U.S. Treasuries, mortgaged-backed securities, high yield taxable corporate bonds, and high yield and high grade tax-free municipal bonds.

-Mr. Stamper is currently the portfolio manager of an open-end high yield tax-free municipal bond fund and several private accounts.
-The Fund has had the highest risk-adjusted performance ratings from Morningstar, the well known independent mutual fund rater - please see our Performance Link and our Awards Link for up-to-date information.
+For just over twenty years (June 14th, 1990 to July 11, 2010), Mr. Stamper was the Portfolio Manager of Evergreen Strategic Municipal Bond fund, one of the few "at large" mutual funds in the municipal bond market.
+The Fund (which was previously named Venture Muni Plus (+), Davis High Income Muni, Evergreen High Yield Muni, etc.) has had the highest risk-adjusted performance ratings from Morningstar, the well known independent mutual fund rater - please see our Performance Link and our Awards Link for up-to-date information.

 Mr. Stamper has a profound respect for downside protection and a distaste for overheated financial markets.